-Globalization is about demolishing barriers—physical, geographic, political, cultural, economic, social, legal, religious, etc.—to enable collaboration, the sharing of ideas, and the conduct of commerce between people, companies or organizations outside local markets.
+Globalization is about demolishing barriers.
+Physical, geographic, political, cultural, economic, social, legal, religious, etc. To enable collaboration, the sharing of ideas, and the conduct of commerce between people, companies or organizations outside local markets.
 The more barriers an organization overcomes, the more global it becomes.
 But there is one barrier that still eludes many—oneself!

 Our Global Vision

 These international bases enabled us to expand our global infrastructure, capitalize on global talents and reduce our cost.
 They also allowed us to pursue business internationally when and where we saw fit.
-Even though we did not sell internationally when we got started, we were still a global company from day one!
+Even though we did not sell internationally when we started, we were still a global company from day one!

 Every company, large or small, should have a global vision, regardless if it sells overseas or not.
 If you don’t others that do will quickly command the upper hand.
-There is global truth in what Jack Welch opens in a new window said when at GE “Globalization has changed us into a company that searches the world, not just to sell or to source, but to find intellectual capital—the world’s best talents and greatest ideas.”
+There is global truth in what Jack Welch opens in a new window said when at GE.
+“Globalization has changed us into a company that searches the world, not just to sell or to source, but to find intellectual capital—the world’s best talents and greatest ideas.”

 Globalization is about breaking international barriers.
 But first and foremost, one should break the barriers within!
 Have heart.
 It is not necessarily what you know, but who you know!

+Whitepaper Going Global on a Shoestring?!Want to grow your business outside of your current markets?
 Request our complimentary whitepaper to learn more about how you can achieve international market penetration incrementally and judiciously.

 Enabling Globalization: A Guide to Using Localization to Penetrate International MarketsExecutives come to us with a desire to go global but unsure of what the process entails.
 In this eBook, you will find the practical advice you need to start on your way and follow through to a successful finish.
 Sold online everywhere including Amazon and iTunes.